Hurricane Ridge

 Hurricane Ridge is a mountainous area in Washington's Olympic National Park.
-Approximately 18 mi by road from Port Angeles, the ridge is open to hiking, skiing, and snowboarding and is one of the two most visited sites in the national park (along with the Hoh Rain Forest Visitor Center).
+Approximately 18 mi by road from Port Angeles, the ridge is open to hiking, skiing, and snowboarding and is one of the two most visited sites in the national park (along with the Hoh Rainforest).

-At an elevation of 5242 ft, Hurricane Ridge visitor center is a year-round destination.
+At an elevation of 5242 ft, Hurricane Ridge is a year-round destination.
 In summer, visitors come for views of the Olympic Mountains, as well as for hiking.
 During the winter months the small, family oriented Hurricane Ridge Ski and Snowboard Area offers lift-serviced downhill skiing and snowboarding.

 The road leading west from the Hurricane Ridge visitor center has a number of picnic areas and trail heads.
 A paved trail called the Hurricane Hill trail is about 1.6 miles long (one-way) with an elevation gain of about 700 ft.
 It is not uncommon to find snow on the trails even as late as July.
 Several other dirt trails of varying distances and difficulty levels branch off of the Hurricane hill trail.
 The picnic areas are open only in the summer, and have restrooms, water and paved access to picnic tables.

-The Hurricane Ridge visitors center offers several conveniences, including an information desk, gift-shop, restrooms, and a snack bar.
-The exhibits in the visitor center are open year-round, but limited to Friday through Sunday during the winter months.
+The visitor center was destroyed by a fire in May 2023; as a result, the area was temporarily closed to visitors for a month before it reopened with limited entry.

 Hurricane Ridge is named for its intense gales and winds.
 The weather in the Olympic Mountains is unpredictable, and visitors should be prepared for snow at any time of year.
 The area receives 400 in of snowfall annually.